loiccattani/Nodes/readme.md

 Releases tagged *R_x* are not meant to be any kind of incremental versionning to the playground as a whole.
 Instead they are milestones to interesting behaviors.

+## R_5.1

+Added a footer note about keyboard controls.
+Shock waves now also triggered by the "s" key.

 ## R_5

 Added visible velocity vector to nodes.
 Got rid of mass and color randomization.